 #3 GMB Account Jacking

-While this, like most scams is nothing new, there has been a surge in fraudulent companies and actors swallowing up tens-of-thousands of unclaimed GMB accounts.
+While this, like most forms of trickery is nothing new, there has been a surge in fraudulent companies and actors swallowing up tens-of-thousands of unclaimed GMB accounts.
 Why would someone want to claim or take control of your GMB account?
 A number of good reasons!

 How is this accomplished?

-Two main ways: (i) claiming an unclaimed business or (ii) having access granted to a claimed listing (by the individual who claimed it – the business owner more often then not).
-If you see an access request come through to your email and don’t recall working anyone recently who may need it, it’s probably a scam.
+Two main ways: (i) claiming an unclaimed business or (ii) having access granted to a claimed listing (by the individual who claimed it – the business owner more often than not).
+If you see an access request come through to your email and don’t recall working with anyone recently who may need it, it’s probably a form of deception.
 For unclaimed businesses, Google often requires a PIN sent to the company address via postcard to be verified.
-Sometimes scammers get away with initiating the postcard and calling the business a few days later with a script designed to get the person to reveal the PIN.
-I’ve even seen specific instructions included in the postcard from the person who initiated it that will instruct the recipient to call or email the PIN to someone.
+Sometimes cheaters get away with initiating the postcard and calling the business a few days later with a script designed to get the person to reveal the PIN.
+We’ve even seen specific instructions included in the postcard from the person who initiated it that will instruct the recipient to call or email the PIN to someone.